barebox/barebox/Documentation/migration-guides/index.rst

-The goal is to help integrators and users of barebox to adapt their configuration and downstream board support. barebox API breakage that cause build errors are generally out-of-scope for these documents.
+The goal is to help integrators and users of barebox to adapt their configuration and downstream board support. barebox API breakage that causes build errors is generally out-of-scope for these documents.

 .. toctree::
    :glob: